Alien Nummo on the Externsteine ReliefShannon Dorey, The Nummo, 2019 edition, p.186

 Green Nummo in San Callisto CatacombsShannon Dorey, The Nummo, 2019 p.
 5

 The Externsteine is identified as a sacred site of the pagan Saxons, and the place where the Irminsul idol once existed that was supposed to have been destroyed by Charlemagne in around 800.
 In the high medieval period it was used as a Christian chapel.Shannon Dorey, The Nummo, 2019 edition, p.186

-Lébé was symbolized by the lion in the Dogon religion, and lion's feet appear in the depiction.
-The arms between the two people are lions' paws, which are giving the woman a high five gesture.Shannon Dorey, The Nummo, 2019 edition, p.187
+Lébé was symbolized by the lion in the Dogon religion, and lion's feet appear on the Externsteine Relief.
+The arms between the two people are lions' paws, which are giving the woman a high five gesture.Shannon Dorey, The Nummo, 2019 edition, p.187 The tail of the serpent winds around the male Christ figure and the woman.
+This is likely indicating the androgynous or twin aspect of Lébé.
+Lébé as the lion, is being associated with Christ, whose head is in the place where the lion's head should be.Shannon Dorey, The Nummo, 2019 edition, p.187

 The Externsteine is a sandstone rock formation in the Teutoburg Forest in the Lippe district of the German state of North Rhine-Westphalia.
 It consists of a tor and several tall narrow columns of rocks surrounded by wooded hills.Shannon Dorey, The Nummo, 2019 edition, p.186

 Refer to this article for more information on early Christianity.
 Alien Fish-tailed Nummo Represented Salvation in Early Christianity and Judaism

 You can also purchase my books or PDFs at Purchase Books.